PingZhai/Titanic_Kaggle/README.md

 # Titanic_Kaggle
-preprocessing_features_find_relative_survive_rate.py preprocesses the raw data.
+preprocessing_features_find_relative_survive_rate.py: This program preprocesses the raw data.
 It calculates the correlation coefficient between features and survival rate.
 Using the correlation coefficients information, we can choose what features to be included to train the machine learning model.